em44n/em44n/README.md

-hello, world! 👋🏼
+Hello, World! 👋🏼

-• 👩🏽‍🎓 currently a computer science major as Northeastern University
+• 👩🏽‍🎓 Currently a computer science major as Northeastern University

-• 🔭 searching for an Summer/Fall 2022 internship/co-op
+• 👩🏽‍💻 Searching for an Summer/Fall 2022 internship